fatimamahate/make_the_grade/README.md

 ## Testing
 ### Validation Testing
-* Validation for PEP8 has passed.
+* Validation for PEP8 has passed and any errors have been rectified.

 ![PEP8](./documentation/VALIDATION.png)

 * Manual tests
     * The following images show the tests carried out